Your Cart Is Empty

 Some people don’t even need to douche before having anal sex, and they’re still squeaky clean!

 That’s because they have an impeccable diet.

-The key is drinking a ton of water and eating a ton of fiber.
+The key is drinking a ton of water and eating lots of fiber.

-Some insoluble fibers a day or two before and eventually leading up to the act include:
+Consume some insoluble fibers a day or two before and eventually leading up to the act, including:

 What you shouldn’t eat before anal sex: